Cladding, Doors & Windows, Building Wrap and other markets

 The core of the jointly developed ALUCOBOND® by tesa® panels are securely adhesive-bonded architectural plates on a substructure – combined with prefabrication in the workshop, not on the site itself.
 “In the construction industry, it is important that processes become continuously more efficient,” Sabine Amrein-Herche, Chief Business Officer Architecture Europe at 3A Composites.
 She and her colleague Dr. Amin Emami are among the first faces of the tesa #borntobuild campaign.
 Also included is Thomas Grühn, partner of the architectural firm that designed the tesa headquarters.

-tesa has a long history in the applications for fastening profiles and partition wall systems to windows, doors, furniture construction and construction supply industries.
-In the meantime, tape solutions for building envelopes are increasingly in focus.
-A market with growth opportunities, according to Thomas Heck: "Through the acquisition of the American company Functional Coatings in May 2018, we have gained access to the large market and technology of business related to the sealing of buildings.
-We see a lot of potential there."
+In the case of applications for the fastening of profiles and partition wall systems to windows, doors and furniture construction and construction supply industries, tesa has a long history.
+In the meantime, tape solutions for the construction of building envelopes are increasingly in focus.
+A market with growth opportunities, according to Thomas Heck: “Through the acquisition of the American company Functional Coatings in May 2018, we have gained access to the large market and technology of the business sector related to the sealing of buildings.
+We see a lot of potential there.”